mcgue/RockPaperScissors/README.md

 # RockPaperScissors
 Game of Rock, Paper, Scissors<br>
-Status: not finished since started another similar project.
-Delete?
+Status: not finished and never finsih this one since started another similar project